-Eurotunnel is publishing after consultation1 this 2018 version of its Fixed Link Usage Annual Statement following publication of directive 2012/34/EU, and its transposition by the States to the Channel Fixed Link through a number of measures:
+Eurotunnel is publishing after consultation this 2019 version of its Fixed Link Usage Annual Statement following publication of directive 2012/34/EU, and its transposition by the States to the Channel Fixed Link through a number of measures:

-- Regulation of the Intergovernmental Commission dated 23/3/2015, given force in the United Kingdom by Statutory Instrument 2015 nr.785 "The Channel Tunnel (International Arrangements) (Charging Framework and Transfer of Economic Regulation Functions) Order 2015" of 15/6/2016, and in France by a "décret de publication" of 6/7/2016; - In the United Kingdom, Statutory Instrument 2016 nr.645 "The Railways (Access, Management and Licensing of Railway Undertakings) Regulations 2016" entered into force on 29/7/2016; - In France, by a series of legislative and regulation measures including notably "loi du 4/8/2014 portant réforme ferroviaire", "ordonnance du 15/7/2015" in application of the former, "décret du 10/2/2015 relatif à la confidentialité des données détenues par le gestionnaire d'infrastructure", "décret du 20/8/2015 relatif à l'accès au réseau ferroviaire", "décret du 28/10/2016 relatif aux installations de service ferroviaire", and "décret du 31/7/2015" and "arrêtés du 3/2/2016 et 31/5/2016 relatifs à la licence d'entreprise ferroviaire".
+- Regulation of the Intergovernmental Commission dated 23/3/2015, given force in the United Kingdom by Statutory Instrument 2015 nr.785 "The Channel Tunnel (International Arrangements) (Charging Framework and Transfer of Economic Regulation Functions) Order 2015" of 15/6/2016, and in France by a "décret de publication" of 6/7/2016 (no.2016-928); - In the United Kingdom, Statutory Instrument 2016 nr.645 "The Railways (Access, Management and Licensing of Railway Undertakings) Regulations 2016" entered into force on 29/7/2016; - In France, by a series of legislative and regulation measures including notably "loi du 4/8/2014 portant réforme ferroviaire", "ordonnance du 15/7/2015" in application of the former, "décret du 10/2/2015 relatif à la confidentialité des données détenues par le gestionnaire d'infrastructure", "décret du 20/8/2015 relatif à l'accès au réseau ferroviaire", "décret du 28/10/2016 (no.2016-1468) relatif aux installations de service ferroviaire", and "décret du 31/7/2015" (no.2015-960) and "arrêtés du 3/2/2016 et 31/5/2016 relatifs à la licence d'entreprise ferroviaire".

-Eurotunnel brings to the attention of RUs/Candidates the fact that numerous elements of the directive have been transposed in a dissociated manner by each State, contrary to the previous transposition measures carried out entirely through a binational regulation.
+Eurotunnel brings to the attention of RUs/Candidates the fact that some elements of the directive have been transposed in a dissociated manner by each State, contrary to the previous transposition measures carried out entirely through a binational regulation, guarantee of unicity and coherence of legislation applicable over whole of the Channel Fixed Link.